-Any questions you have about grant decisions for this grant opportunity should be sent to youth@dese.gov.au
+Complaints about the Program and the grant process must be lodged in writing and should be sent to CurriculumPolicyTeam@dese.gov.au.

 Complaints about the selection process

 Applicants can contact the complaints service with complaints about the Community Grants Hub's service/s or the selection process.